RazrFalcon/svgcleaner/docs/src/rm-text-attributes.rst

-Remove unused text related attributes
+Remove unused text-related attributes
 -------------------------------------

-We can remove a text related attributes, when there are no text.
+We can remove text-related attributes, when there is no text.

-But since attributes like a `font` can impact a `length` values with an `em`/`ex` units
+But since attributes like a `font` can impact a `length` values with a `em`/`ex` units
-- it's a bit more complicated.
-Also the text itself can be defined in many different ways.
+- it's a bit more complicated.
+Also, the text itself can be defined in many different ways.

 ..
 GEN_TABLE
 ..
 BEFORE